IIT Madras: Academic research programmes

 The institute has departments and advanced research centres across the disciplines of engineering and the pure sciences, and nearly 100 laboratories.

 Research programmes concern work undertaken by faculty members or specific research groups within departments that award an MS or PhD degree.
 Research is carried out by scholars admitted into these departmental programmes, under the guidance of their faculty.
 Each department makes known its areas of interest to the academic community through handbooks, brochures and bulletins.
 Topics of interest may be theoretical or experimental.
-IIT Madras has initiated 16 inter-disciplinary research projects against identified focus areas.
+IIT Madras has initiated 16 interdisciplinary research projects against identified focus areas.